BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 - Members are also expected to provide feedback to the student on the dissertation.

-- Provide guidance to the student as needed and requested by student and/or mentor.
+- Provide guidance to the student a needed and requested by the student and/or mentor.

-- If proposal is successful, recommendation for admission to candidacy.
+- If the proposal is successful, the recommendation for admission to candidacy.

 - Successful defense of the thesis/dissertation and recommendation for the designated degree, if appropriate.